audkus/ai_utilities/README.md

      setx OPENAI_API_KEY "your-api-key-here"
      ```

+**N.B.** You probably need to restart your IDE for this to take effect.

 #### Licensing and Usage Limits

 - OpenAI's GPT models are licensed under OpenAI’s [terms of service](https://beta.openai.com/terms).